-At the nuclear installation level, there are approved organizational structures delineating having required authority and independence of each Unit responsible for nuclear safety, licensing and QA related activities.
+At the nuclear installation level, there are approved organizational structures delineating required authority and independence of each Unit responsible for nuclear safety, licensing and QA related activities.
 In addition, plants' safety committees advise the management on safety and quality related issues.
 Representatives of Directorate of Nuclear Safety (DNS) at NPP sites conduct external audits of various plant divisions such as health physics, QA, maintenance, etc. following standard practices of international organizations, and emergency preparedness on regular intervals through an established independent safety oversight program.

 In addition, various directorates at corporate level are providing design and engineering support to nuclear installations.
 This indigenous capability in design and engineering has resulted in enhancing the operational safety of nuclear installations as well as in review and implementation of safety upgrades, as and when required.
-PAEC organizational chart showing the corporate directorates is shown in Annexure-IV.
+In order to monitor performance of various functional areas of NPP, corporate headquarters has designated experts namely Corporate Functional Areas Monitors (CFAMs) to look after performance and support and provide guidance to the plants for improvements.
+The modified PAEC organizational chart showing the corporate directorates is shown in Annexure-IV.